Linerre/dwm-user/README.md

 Note
 ------------

-My build of dwm for Arch Linux.
+My build of dwm for Arch Linux, Void Linux, FreeBSD, OpenBSD and Gentoo.

 Patches in the `patches/done` dir are those that have been applied to this build.

-Branch names indicate their corresponding system/distro.
+**Branch names** indicate their corresponding system/distro.

 Requirements
 ------------
 In order to build dwm you need the Xlib header files.

+On Void Linux, the following pkgs need to be installed before building:

+	# xbps-install -S base-devel libX11-devel libXft-devel libXinerama-devel

 Installation